cipriya/6-day-Software-Testing/day 4/Readme.md

 Error Guessing

 Session 2
-Hosted theweb portfolio using pythonanywhere view my profile using this link : https://mprofile-1.onrender.com
+Hosted the web portfolio using pythonanywhere view my profile using this link : https://mprofile-1.onrender.com